USEPA/CMAQ/UTIL/chemmech/README.md

 #### ELIMINATE.

-This key word followed by an equal sign lists products used in reactions that are not to be included as a model species or accounted for in CHEMMECH output files.
+This key word followed by an equal sign lists products used in reactions that are not to be included as a model species or accounted for in chemmech output files.
 A semicolon must follow each species name in the list.
 A developer may want to omit specific products because they lack relevance to research goals or because solving their concentrations greatly increases duration of model simulations.

 #### REACTIONS.